apollner/news_image_generation/README.md

 ## Latest News Headline
 The latest news headline used to generate the image is:

-**Nanoplastics linked to heart attack, stroke and early death, study finds**
+**No Gaza cease-fire agreement likely before Ramadan as latest negotiations end**

-You can read more about it [here](https://www.cnn.com/2024/03/06/health/nanoplastics-heart-attack-study-wellness/index.html).
+You can read more about it [here](https://abcnews.go.com/International/gaza-cease-fire-agreement-ramadan-latest-negotiations-end/story?id=107877902).

 ## Requirements
 - Python 3.8